david-cr/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 2. Download the NVIDIA pretrained checkpoint.

-If you want to use a pre-trained checkpoint, visit [NGC](https://ngc.nvidia.com/catalog/models/nvidia:bert_large_pyt_amp_ckpt_pretraining_lamb).
+If you want to use a pretrained checkpoint, visit [NGC](https://ngc.nvidia.com/catalog/models) and browse the available models.
 This downloaded checkpoint is used to fine-tune on SQuAD.
-Ensure you unzip the downloaded file and place the checkpoint in the `checkpoints/` folder.
-For a checkpoint already fine-tuned for QA on SQuAD v1.1 visit [NGC](https://ngc.nvidia.com/catalog/models/nvidia:bert_large_pyt_amp_ckpt_squad_qa1_1).
+Ensure you place the downloaded checkpoint in the `checkpoints/` folder.

 3. Build BERT on top of the  NGC container.
 `bash scripts/docker/build.sh`